-To understand and explain the essential - Define the various essential Write short essays, elements of a valid contract, and their elements of a contract. supported by authority, various requirements. explaining the requirements - Describe and explain the requirements that have to be that have to be met for one of satisfied for the various various contractual elements to exist. elements to be satisfied. - Analyse and explain the court - Write case notes on the leading precedents discussed decisions that have authoritatively determined what and examined during the the various elements course. requirements are. - Demonstrate an understanding of key contractual terminology.
-To understand and explain the sorts of - Identify the sorts of legal Write short essays, legal issues that can affect the existence issues that can affect the supported by authority, of the various contractual elements, and existence of one of the explaining the legal reasons how the contractual relationship will be contractual elements. why the one of the various contractual elements is not affected as a result. - Describe how and explain why it may be proved that one satisfied. of the essential elements of the - Write case notes discussing contract does not exist because a leading precedent on an of one of these issues. issue associated with the violation of a contractual - Describe and explain the various remedies available element. where a legal issue with regard - Write short essays on the to the creation of the contract is remedies available where a identified and proved to be contractual element is not present. satisfied.
-Apply the knowledge acquired during - Identify the relevant legal Write judgments the course to solve practical problems opinions in which a practical problem or issue. with regard to the negotiation and - State the relevant law, and problem is analysed and creation of a contract. discuss the relevant legal solved on the basis of the precedents with regard to that relevant law and precedents. issue. - Apply the law to the facts in order to come to a reasoned conclusion about the problem, and the legal remedies that might flow from the finding.
+To understand and explain the essential - Define the various essential - Write short essays, elements of a valid contract, and their elements of a contract. supported by authority, - Describe and explain the explaining the requirements requirements that have to be that have to be met for one of satisfied for the various the various contractual elements to exist. - Analyse and explain the court elements to be satisfied. - Write case notes on the decisions that have leading precedents discussed authoritatively determined what and examined during the the various elements and course.
+1 requirements are. - - Demonstrate an understanding of key contractual terminology. - Identify the sorts of legal - Write short essays, e issues that can affect the supported by authority, , existence of one of the explaining the legal reasons 1 contractual elements. - Describe how and explain why the one of the various contractual elements is not why it may be proved that one satisfied. of the essential elements of the - Write case notes discussing contract does not exist because a leading precedent on an of one of these issues. issue associated with the - - Describe and explain the violation of a contractual various remedies available element. where a legal issue with regard - Write short essays on the to the creation of the contract is remedies available where a identified and proved to be contractual element is not ] present. satisfied.
+Apply the knowledge acquired during - - Identify the relevant legal - Write judgments or problem or issue. opinions in which a practical - State the relevant law, and problem is analysed and discuss the relevant legal solved on the basis of the precedents with regard to that relevant law and precedents. issue. - Apply the law to the facts in order to come to a reasoned conclusion about the problem, and the legal remedies that might flow from the finding.
+1